 As mentioned above, water damage is one of the most common causes of RV disrepair, and the cost of fixing a leak can get pretty pricy pretty quickly!
 That’s why most experienced campers recommend you go over your RV roof coating and reinforce seams with RV roof sealant at least once a year.

-One example type of RV roof caulking is the popular sealant Dicor, available at Amazon.
-At roughly $10 per tube, it’s an affordable RV roof repair option.
+One example type of RV roof caulking is the popular sealant Dicor.
+At roughly $11 per tube, it’s an affordable RV roof repair option.
 Furthermore, this self-leveling sealant adheres to both types of rubber RV roofs as well as fiberglass and aluminum, and can even be used on other materials like mortar, wood, vinyl and concrete.

 RV roof sealant prevents water from entering your RV, and ensured that any equipment on your roof is secured properly.
 Use RV roof caulking around roof vents, skylights and any other areas where something has been secured to the roof.